nationalarchives/hms-nhs-scripts/DEVELOPER_README.md

 5. Join the data columns into *data rows* [`main: Generating output - Data joined`]
 6. Join the views counts into *views rows* equivalent to the *data rows* [`main: Data joined - Views joined`]
 7. Log to `incomplete_rows.csv` all rows that had fields dropped in step 3. [`main: Views joined - Removed fields logged`]
-8. Log to `nonunique.csv` all rows that appear to have more than one transcription by the same individual. [`main: Removed fields logged - Transcriptionisms identified`]
+8. Log to `nonunique.csv` all rows that appear to have more than one transcription by the same individual. **Note** this is only logged for non-dropdown fields. [`main: Removed fields logged - Transcriptionisms identified`]
 9. Check the data for patterns that indicate transcriber uncertainty.
 Flag any *data rows* with such data as bad. [`main: Removed fields logged - Transcriptionisms identified`, `has_transcriptionisms`]
 10. Compute the image URL, subject id, volume and page for each page of data in the *data rows*. [`main: Transcriptionsisms identified - Subjects identified`]
 11. For volume 1 only, blank out any cells in the *data rows* that had `port sailed out of`, flagging this as an autoresolution.
 Record all removed values in `ports_removed.csv`.
 (Volume 1 does not have a `port sailed out of` column.) [`main: Subjects identified - "Port sailed out of" fixed up`]